He states that oils and salves made from fresh elder leaves “make a useful application to traumatic injuries, old burns, ulcerations or hemorrhoids.”

 *Important Note* Check with your doctor or health care provider if you have chronic health conditions, or questions or concerns about this or any other herbal home remedy.
 While this site does its best to provide useful information for others, any reliance you place on such information is strictly at your own risk and not a substitute for medical, legal, or any other professional advice of any kind.
 Some links in this post are affiliate links, which helps support this site and keeps it ad-free.
 Thank you! :)

-If you enjoyed this elder leaf salve tutorial, be sure to sign up for my newsletter (HERE) to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once every month or so.
+If you enjoyed this elder leaf salve tutorial, be sure to sign up for my newsletter (HERE) to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, two to three times a month.
 (No spam ever, unsubscribe at any time!)

 You may also like: